 Some of the performers had been kidnapped and were forced to go onstage against their will.
 Others were mistreated by abusive staff members or by people in the audience, who did not see the performers as real people.

 That said, there were some performers who were widely accepted and well-paid by the circus staff.
 In fact, some made so much money that they out-earned everyone in the audience — and even their own promoters.

 Perhaps most surprisingly, the performers were not always born different.

 Sometimes they were “manufactured.”
 As Clyde Ingalls, the manager of the Ringling Bros. and Barnum & Bailey sideshow in the 1930s, once said, “Freaks are what you make them.
 Take any peculiar-looking person… play up that peculiarity and add a good spiel and you have a great attraction.”

-As medicine began to explain the unexplainable, circus freak shows fell out of fashion.
-But while they thrived, countless legendary performers moved through their ranks.
-Here are some of their stories:
+As medicine began to explain the unexplainable — and as some began to question the ethics of freak shows — these performances eventually fell out of fashion.
+But while they thrived, countless famous performers moved through their ranks.

-Annie Jones (“The Bearded Lady”)
+Annie Jones — “The Bearded Lady”

-One of history’s most recognized freak show performers, Annie Jones’ career as a sideshow attraction began when she was featured at P.T.
-Barnum’s American Museum at age one.
-After a short (but very successful) stint at the museum, Barnum offered Jones’ parents a three-year contract for the girl at $150 week.
+She began her career at age one — when she was featured at P.T.
+Barnum’s American Museum.
+After a successful stint at the museum, Barnum offered Jones’ parents a three-year contract for the girl at $150 per week.

 Outside the circus, Jones was married twice — the second time widowed — before becoming ill during a visit to her mother’s home in Brooklyn.
-There, she passed away from tuberculosis, in 1902, at the age of 37.
+There, she passed away from tuberculosis in 1902 at the age of 37.